gaecan04/krusty-club/src/network/README_initializer.md

 - Servers:
     - Must connect to at least 2 drones
     - Must not connect to themselves
+- Each client could be connected to all servers in the network
+- Each server could be connected to all clients in the network
 - Connections must be bidirectional
 - The graph must be connected
 - Clients and servers must sit at the edges of the graph